 - paying relevant employers’ NICs

-- determining whether off-payroll working rules should apply initially and when there are contractual changes, as the party engaging the worker for a specific task or role
+- determining whether off-payroll working in the public sector rules should apply initially and when there are contractual changes, as the party engaging the worker for a specific task or role

-- where they are using an agency or other third party to provide labour, notifying them whether off-payroll working rules should apply to the contract they have with the worker
+- where they are using an agency or other third party to provide labour, notifying them whether off-payroll working in the public sector rules should apply to the contract they have with the worker

-- replying within 31 days to a written request from an agency or other third party as to whether off-payroll working rules apply and setting out the reasons why - if it fails to do so, it becomes responsible for accounting for PAYE as if it were a fee-payer
+- replying within 31 days to a written request from an agency or other third party as to whether off-payroll working in the public sector rules apply and setting out the reasons why - if it fails to do so, it becomes responsible for accounting for PAYE as if it were a fee-payer